Data-driven performance optimization of gamma spectrometers with many channels: Introduction

 Between these two extremes, some combination of detector voxels will provide the optimal tradeoff between individual voxel performance and detector efficiency.
 Exactly finding this optimal combination of voxels, however, is computationally infeasible---the M400 has $4$~CZT crystals, each pixelated to an $11 \times 11$ grid, and depth information can be discretized to (say) $50$~bins, resulting in $2^{24\,200} \simeq 10^{7285}$ possible voxel combinations.
 But while an exact, brute force search is infeasible, the plots of Fig.~\ref{fig:fit-variations} suggest that there are spatial correlations between nearby voxels, and therefore that the detector may be divided into a small number of \textit{voxel clusters} with similar performance ($\nclus \simeq 2$--$7$).
 An approximate search can then be feasibly performed over combinations of clusters, rather than combinations of individual voxels.

 In this work, we present a data-driven framework for learning spectral correlations between detector voxels, building voxel clusters of similar spectral performance, comparing voxel cluster combinations in terms of user-defined performance metrics, and ultimately using the best voxel cluster combination to define a binary \textit{voxel mask} indicating which detector voxels to use for analysis.
-We demonstrate the framework on several nuclear-safeguards-relevant datasets, aiming to optimize gamma spectra performance metrics that would feed into downstream NDA applications such as uranium enrichment calculations~\cite{iaea2022itvs}.
+We demonstrate the framework on several nuclear-safeguards-relevant datasets, aiming to optimize gamma spectra performance metrics that would feed into downstream NDA applications such as uranium enrichment calculations for samples of nuclear fuel materials perhaps $10$s of g to $10$s of kg~\cite{iaea2022itvs}.
 The framework is however agnostic to the exact spectral performance metric and the detector architecture, and could in theory be applied to other highly-segmented gamma ray detectors with spatially-varying performance including germanium double-sided strip detectors (DSSDs)~\cite{amman2000three} such as the GeGI from PHDS Co.\ (Knoxville, TN, USA)~\cite{phdsco_gegi, jacomb2020spatially}, multi-crystal $4\pi$ gamma imagers such as those developed at Lawrence Berkeley National Laboratory (LBNL)~\cite{pavlovsky2019miniprism, vavrek2025demonstration}, or pixelated semiconductor arrays for energy-resolved positron emission tomography (PET) imaging~\cite{cates2015direct}.
 Similarly, the framework could be applied to large physics experiments with many energy readout channels such as CUORE~\cite{gorla2012cuore, nutini2020cuore}, CUPID~\cite{armengaud2020cupid}, GRETA~\cite{vetter2000three}, or LEGEND~\cite{zsigmond2020legend}, ultra-high-resolution microcalorimeter arrays~\cite{hoover2009microcalorimeter, bacrania2009large, ullom2015review}, or more generally, to any dataset with generalized discrete ``regions'' of variable generalized ``performance'' that can be combined along some performance tradeoff curve.